Julius-Java/alx-higher_level_programming/0x00-python-hello_world/README.md

 * This directory contains all task files for the the python hello world project
 * 0-run - shell script that runs a python script
 * 1-run_inline - shell script that runs a python code
+* 2-print.py - prints a string in double quote followed by a new line